gene1wood/second-opinion/README.md

-Second Opinion is an OpenID Connect OpenID Provider (OP) which uses Duo Security for authentication and an out-of-band authorization provider for authorization.
-It seeks to provide a second opinion to a relying party (RP) after their user has authenticated with the primary OP and the RP has received back authorization claims from the primary OP.
+Second Opinion was an OpenID Connect OpenID Provider (OP) which used Duo Security for authentication and an out-of-band authorization provider for authorization.
+It sought to provide a second opinion to a relying party (RP) after their user has authenticated with the primary OP and the RP has received back authorization claims from the primary OP.

-# Status
+# Status : Deprecated

-This project is pre-alpha currently.
+This project never made it.
+The design idea is sound but couldn't push it past the finish line and get adoption.

 # Setup